Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

       asr_phrases

+      connect_timeout

     - Forwards the call to a selected phone number after optionally reading a prompt.
+If ringing_rollover is enabled for the network, a connect_timeout value can be configured along with a "Failover" child node.

+  * - Failover
+    - \*destination_phone_number

+    - Forwards the call to a fallback destination number if the original destination configured on the parent "Connect" node returns a busy signal OR if the configured connect_timeout value on the parent "Connect" node is exceeded.
+This node type can only be configured as a child of "Connect" nodes.

   * - EndCall
     - prompt